Ethorbit/nzc-docker/README.md

 * Set PUBLIC\_DOMAIN to the domain you own
 * Make your domain point to your server

-## Logs
-Normally you'd run `docker logs <container name>` to read the logs of a container, however our infrastructure uses a central logging container called 'rsyslog'.
-You need to `docker exec` into that container and `cd /logs` and `cat <file>` to read a container's logs.

-The reason we've done this is to make configuring services like Fail2Ban much easier.

 ## Maintenance
 Because this project consists of many different containers, it is not feasible to take all the containers offline every time you need to make changes.
 It is also not appropriate to re-create individual containers as some have dependency services.
 You should re-create entire files instead of individual containers, this will ensure things like file permissions are set and configuration files are generated from templates when needed.